1. What is the Confederation of Open Access Repositories (COAR)?

 7. How is COAR financed?

-COAR is financed through membership fees, sponsorships and in-kind membership contributions.
+COAR is financed through membership fees, grants, sponsorships and in-kind membership contributions.

 8. How can I contribute to the activities of COAR?